LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Experimental details

-Figure~\ref{figures1}-(a) shows the LDMol's molecule-to-text retrieval process.
-A given query molecule is converted to a latent $z$ then a forward noise process is applied with a randomly sampled timestep $t$ and noise $\epsilon$.
-This $z_t$ is fed to LDMol with each candidate text, and the candidate that minimizes the loss $||\hat{\epsilon_{\theta}}-\epsilon||^2_2$ between $\epsilon$ and the output noise $\hat{\epsilon_{\theta}}$ is retrieved.
-To minimize the variance from the stochasticity of $t$ and $\epsilon$, the same process can be repeated multiple times with resampled $t$ and $\epsilon$ to use a mean loss.
+Figure~\ref{figures1}-(a) and Algorithm~\ref{alg_retrieval} show the LDMol's molecule-to-text retrieval process with a given query molecule and text candidates $\mathcal{C}=\{c_i\}^B_{i=1}$.
+A given query molecule is converted to a latent $z$, and then a forward noise process is applied with a randomly sampled timestep $t$ and noise $\epsilon$.
+This $z_t$ is fed to LDMol with each candidate $c_i$, and the candidate that minimizes the loss $||\hat{\epsilon}_{\theta}(z_t,t,c_i)-\epsilon||^2_2$ between $\epsilon$ and the output noise $\hat{\epsilon}_{\theta}(z_t,t,c_i)$ is retrieved.
+To minimize the variance from the stochasticity of $t$ and $\epsilon$, the same process can be repeated $n$ times with resampled $t$ and $\epsilon$ to use a mean loss.